About Me

 Nadine

-ps.: I’m an immigrant.
-English is my third language (besides Vietnamese and German).
-That ought to buy me a few get-out-of-jail cards on typos and grammatical errors.
+P.S.: I’m an immigrant, and English is my third language (alongside Vietnamese and German).
+That might earn me a few get-out-of-jail cards for typos and grammatical errors.